The course consists of theoretical, experiential and live

 critical integration essay (2.500 words), have fully paid all

-instalments of £185 a month.
-We have a limited number of
+total).
+We have a limited number of bursary places which

 Applicants are required to complete the application form